ALImTALEB/AlimTaleb/README.md

 Web developer, JavaScript enthusiast.
 I'm happy as long as I have a problem to solve and something new to learn, I am passionate about doing meaningful work.

-Skills:  HTML / CSS / Sass / React / JS / Node.js / Express.js / Sequelize / SQLite
+Skills:  HTML / CSS / React / JS / Node.js / Express.js / MongoDB / Mongoose

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>